MSE seminar today on “Microbiome Research with the Yanomami” by David Good

 Anthropology Theme organized by Katherine Daiy and Kieran O’Doherty, and Environmental Theme organized by Mallory Choudoir, Mustafa Saifuddin, and Hannah Holland-Moritz.

-April 26, 2023; Wednesday,11:00 AM – 12:00 PM EST. This event has passed and was not recorded.
+March 22, 2023; Wednesday,11:00 AM – 12:00 PM EST. This event has passed, watch the recording here.

-This week, we’ll be bringing some speakers back to engage in a panel discussion together on the importance of environmental microbiomes and specifically on soil conservation.
+These two weeks, we’ll be bringing our Theme 3 speakers back to engage in a panel discussion together on the importance of environmental microbiomes and our place in ecosystems, and then will continue talking about soil health.
+Panel will be hosted by Katherine Daiy, Kieran O’Doherty, Mallory Choudoir, Mustafa Saifuddin, and Hannah Holland-Moritz.

 Please note, this session will only be featured live in real-time and will not be recorded.